dkaslovsky/textnote/README.md

 ### Environment Variable Overrides
 Any configuration paramter can be overridden by setting a corresponding environment variable.
 Note that setting an environment variable does not change the value specified in the configuration file.
-The environment variables follow the convention of upper case, underscore separators, and are prefixed with "TEXTNOTE".
-The full list is always available from the CLI help `textnote --help`:
+The full list of environment variables is listed below and is always available by running `textnote --help`:
 ```
   TEXTNOTE_HEADER_PREFIX string
     	prefix to attach to header